phoenixvc/PhoenixVC-Website/docs/DEPLOYMENT.md

 Azure Static Web Apps distribute your static assets globally via a CDN, but the managed backend (Azure Functions) is deployed to a specific region.
 Our deployment strategy supports two scenarios:

 - **West Europe (euw):**
-  - **Managed Deployment:** Use the managed backend provided by Azure Static Web Apps in regions such as "westeurope".
+  - **Managed Deployment:** Use the managed backend provided by Azure Static Web Apps in "westeurope".
   - **Resource Naming:** Follow our naming convention: `[env]-[region]-[resourcetype]-projectname` (e.g., `prod-euw-swa-phoenixvc`).

 - **South Africa North (saf):**
-  - **Bring Your Own Functions App (BYOF):** Managed Azure Static Web Apps do not support South Africa North for the managed Functions backend.
+  - **Bring Your Own Functions App (BYOF):** Managed Azure Static Web Apps do not support South Africa North for the managed backend.
   - **Alternative Deployment:** If you require your backend in South Africa North, you must deploy your own Azure Functions app (using BYOF) and link it to your static web app.
   - **Resource Naming:** Use the region identifier `saf` (e.g., `prod-saf-swa-phoenixvc`) when deploying via BYOF.